paulngovu/binge/README.md

 Binge App

+First, run `npm i` to install the dependencies necessary to run the application.
+Next, run `npx generate prisma` to prepare the Prisma database.
-Inside the binge directory, you can run several commands:
+Now, to start the application, you can run any of the following commands:

 - `npm run dev`
   Starts the development server.